dcross00/MayaLegoGenerator/README.md

 ## Installation

-1. Download the `LegoGenerator.py` script from the [GitHub repository](https://github.com/dcross00/MayaLegoGenerator).
+1. Download the `LegoGenerator.txt` script from the [GitHub repository](https://github.com/dcross00/MayaLegoGenerator).

-2. Open Autodesk Maya and navigate to the Script Editor.
+2. Open Autodesk Maya and create a new shelf

+3. Navigate to the Script Editor.

-3. Load the `Legogenerator.py` script into Maya by clicking on File > Source Script... and selecting the downloaded script.
+4. Load the `Legogenerator.txt` script into Maya by copying and pasting the downloaded text file into the python script editior .

-4. Once the script is loaded, the LEGO Maker UI will appear, ready for use.
+5. Once the script is loaded, go to file > save script to shelf

+6 .Once this is done the tool should be in the in the creted shelf

 ## Usage